 40 lumens per watt for lamps 15 watts or less.

+historic buildings.
+Buildings that are listed in or eligible for listing in the National Register of Historic Places, or designated as historic under an appropriate state or local law.

 infiltration.
-The uncontrolled inward air leakage into a building caused by the pressure effects of wind or the effect of differences in the indoor and outdoor air density or both.insulating sheathing.
+The uncontrolled inward air leakage into a building caused by the pressure effects of wind or the effect of differences in the indoor and outdoor air density or both.

+insulated siding.
+A type of continuous insulation with manufacturer-installed insulating material as an integral part of the cladding product having a minimum R-value of R-2.

+insulating sheathing.
 An insulating board with a core material having a minimum R-value of R-2.

 integrated energy efficiency ratio (ieer).
 A single-number figure of merit expressing cooling part-load EER efficiency for unitary air-conditioning and heat pump equipment on the basis of weighted operation at various load capacities for the equipment.